andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 Branching is easy, merging is harder.
 Branching is a powerful technique, but it makes me think of goto statements, global variables, and locks for concurrency.
 Powerful, easy to use, but easier to over-use, too often they become traps for the unwary and inexperienced.

-==The judicious use of branching is essential.
-The difference between a beneficial drug and a poison is dosage.==
+<mark>The judicious use of branching is essential.
+The difference between a beneficial drug and a poison is dosage.</mark>

 - **Whenever you're considering using a branch, figure out how you are going to merge**.
 Any time you use any technique, you're trading off against alternatives.
 - **Make sure you understand the alternatives to branching, they are usually superior**.
 Getting rid of the need for a branch is usually a Good Thing.